-Thankfully Shea’s failed attempts at coming off opiates led her to a final resort, ibogaine, a psychoactive plant medicine from West Africa.
-She has been sober ever since and now helps heal other people using ibogaine.
+Shea Prueger struggled with heroin addiction for six years.
+Her failed attempts at withdrawing from heroin led her to a final resort, ibogaine, a psychoactive plant medicine from West Africa.
+She has been sober ever since and now helps heal others using ibogaine.

 “I was a little bit wild I guess.
 I’d just moved to New York.
 I was bored and I was young and I wasn’t thinking.
 I’d been through a few difficult things and heroin just completely numbed any feelings I had.
 But then, it was difficult to get off it, you know?
 I wasn’t strong enough mentally to do it.
 It was hard.”

 Ibogaine is really great at discarding layers of the self.
 My teacher Eric Taub describes it as peeling layers from an onion.
 When I took it there were all these self-identifications that my ego was attached to and the hallucinations really showed me in this disgusting light.
 It was kind of like an existential crisis and by viewing all of these identities I was so attached to I was able to completely discard them.

 How is ibogaine different to traditional healing methods such as psychotherapy?